yo252yo/rensdemons/man.md

 ## DOCUMENTATION

 If you feel like creating new universes or adventures, I've done my best to make this code clean.
+This engine is completely open source.
+Feel free to download it for yourself (it's also included in the game).

 It is organized in modules (global singletons), here are a few example commands:

 |                                               |                                   |
 |-----------------------------------------------|-----------------------------------|